 Why we’re doing this: To allow the Art Institute Authority to draw from a broader pool of qualified applicants, and hence permit it to hold the DIA to higher standards of delivery.

-Background: the three Art Institute Authorities (for Macomb, Oakland, and Wayne Counties) collectively transfer over $25M of public money to the Detroit Institute of Arts (DIA) each year.
+Background: the three Art Institute Authorities (for Macomb, Oakland, and Wayne Counties) collectively transfer $25-$30M of public money to the Detroit Institute of Arts (DIA) each year.
 This money is raised by a millage applied to property owners in the Tri-County area and is commonly referred to as “the millage.”

 The Art Institute Authorities negotiate and administer the Service Agreements which define the services that the DIA provides to the communities of the Tri-County region.
 As such, they have a unique capability to directly influence the operation of the DIA and the value that it provides to the communities of the Tri-County region.